anmsajedulalam/ComputeDistance/README.md

 # Computation-Of-Projectile-Trajectory
  Implementation of the theorems of projectile motion with python to calculate the distance.
+I used Python programming language here to measure the distance of two points of a projectile after giving the inputs of the angle and velocity of the object which is thrown.